Polynomial-time solutions of computational problems in noncommutative-algebraic cryptography: Linear centralizers

 A key observation is the following one: Let $V$ be a vector subspace of $\M_n(\bbF)$, and $G\le\GL_n(\bbF)$ be a matrix group such that $V\cap G$ is nonempty.
 It may be computationally infeasible to find an element in $V\cap G$.
 However, it is easy to compute a basis for $V\cap U$ for any vector subspace $U$ of $\M_n(\bbF)$.
 In particular, this is true for $U=C(C(G))$, that contains $G$.
 In certain cases, as the ones below, a ``random'' element in $V\cap C(C(G))$ is as good as one in $V\cap G$.

-Following is an algorithm for the Commutator KEP Problem in a matrix group $G\le\GL_n(\bbF)$.
-The analysis of this algorithm is based on the forthcoming Lemma \ref{invmx}.
+Algorithm \ref{alg:CKEP} below addresses the Commutator KEP Problem in a matrix group $G\le\GL_n(\bbF)$.
+The analysis of this algorithm is based on the forthcoming Lemma \ref{invmx}, which shows that one can efficiently find an invertible matrix in a vector space of matrices containing at least one invertible matrix.
 To this end, we assume that $|\bbF|/n\ge c>1$ for some constant $c$.
 In the above section, $|\bbF|/n$ is at least exponential.
 Fix a finite set $S\sub\bbF$ of cardinality greater than $cn$ (the larger the better), that can be sampled efficiently.
 In the most important case, where $\bbF$ is a finite field, take $S=\bbF$.
 By \emph{random element} of a vector subspace $V$ of $\M_n(\bbF)$, with a prescribed basis $\{v_1,\dots,v_d\}$, we mean a linear combination

 with $\alpha_1,\dots,\alpha_k\in S$ uniform, independently distributed.

 It is natural to split the Commutator KEP Problem and the algorithm for solving it into an offline (preprocessing) phase and an online phase.